Chirp Wheel Reviews

 Cons

-• 10-inch wheel seems less effective
+• 10-inch wheel feels less effective than the 12- or 6-inch options

 • Pricier than yoga wheels and foam rollers